 His claim that “revelation… supersedes belief bias” is audacious.
 In essence, he’s saying that his spiritual experiences are immune to any kind of bias, but the experiences of believers in other religions are not.

 He doesn’t just believe his feelings are from God — he knows.
 What’s his justification for such a claim?
 It’s simply that he’s sought to know God’s voice his entire life.
 That’s it.
-The fascinating thing is that he doesn’t see the clear double standard — that people in other religions, have also sought to know God’s voice their entire lives and he says that they could be influenced by bias.
+The fascinating thing is that he doesn’t see the clear double standard — that people in other religions, have also sought to know God’s voice their entire lives.
+And yet they are susceptible to belief-bias.
+He is not.

 He then says,